YangXiaozhou/yangxiaozhou.github.io/_posts/2020-10-20-EM-algorithm-explained.md

 In this article, we see that EM converts a difficult problem with missing information to an easy problem through the optimization transfer framework.
 We also see EM in action by solving step-by-step two problems with Python implementation (Gaussian mixture clustering and peppered moth population genetics).
 More importantly, we show that EM is not just a smart hack but has solid mathematical groundings on why it would work.

-Thanks for reading!
 I hope this introductory article has helped you a little in getting to know the EM algorithm.
 From here, if you are interested, consider exploring the following topics.

 ## Further topics
 Digging deeper, the first question you might ask is: So, is EM perfect?
 Of course, it's not.
 Sometimes, the Q function is difficult to obtain analytically.
 We could use Monte Carlo techniques to estimate the Q function, e.g., check out Monte Carlo [EM](https://amstat.tandfonline.com/doi/abs/10.1198/106186001317115045).
 Sometimes, even with complete-data information, the Q function is still difficult to maximize.
 We could consider alternative maximizing techniques, e.g., see expectation conditional maximization ([ECM](https://academic.oup.com/biomet/article-abstract/80/2/267/251605)).
 Another disadvantage of EM is that it provides us with only point estimates.
 In case we want to know the uncertainty in these estimates, we would need to conduct variance estimation through other techniques, e.g., Louis's method, supplemental EM, or bootstrapping.

+Thanks for reading!
+Please consider leaving a feedback for me below.

 ----------------
 ## References